acids-ircam/wavae/README.md

 # WaVAE

-Cause I love naming models <3

 Despite its name, its not a waveform based VAE, but a melspec one with a melGAN decoder.
 There is also an adversarial regularization on the latent space in order to extract the loudness from it.
-That's actually pretty cool !
 You can even use it on your dataset, and train the whole thing in maybe 2-4 days on a single GPU.

-This model has realtime generation (on CPU, even if it can burn it lol, so you'd better stick to GPU) and a highly-compressed and expressive latent representation.
+This model has realtime generation and a highly-compressed and expressive latent representation.

 ## PureData usage demo